1965 Indianapolis 500

 The 49th International 500-Mile Sweepstakes was held at the Indianapolis Motor Speedway in Speedway, Indiana on Monday, May 31, 1965.

-The five-year-old "British Invasion" finally broke through as Jim Clark and Colin Chapman triumphed in dominating fashion with the first rear-engined Indy-winning car, a Lotus 38 powered by Ford.
-With only six of the 33 cars in the field having front engines, it was the first 500 in history to have a majority of cars as rear-engined machines.
+The five-year-old "British Invasion" of Indy racing by rear engine cars (actually mid engine), which preceded the 1964 British Invasion by the Beatles, finally broke through as Team Lotus, Jim Clark and Colin Chapman triumphed in dominating fashion with the first rear-engined Indy-winning car, a Lotus 38 powered by the DOHC Ford Indy V8 engine.
+With only six of the 33 cars in the field still having front engines, it was the first 500 in history to have a majority of cars as rear-engined machines.

-Clark, of Scotland, started from the front row, and led 190 laps, the most since Bill Vukovich (195) in 1953.
-He became the first non-American winner of the Indianapolis 500 since 1920 When Frenchman Gaston Chevrolet won.
+Clark, of Scotland, had won the pole position in 1964, again started from the front row, and led 190 laps, the most since Bill Vukovich (195) in 1953.
+He became the first foreign-born winner of the Indianapolis 500 since 1920 when French-born Gaston Chevrolet won.
 Clark would go on to win the 1965 World Championship (which Indianapolis was not part of any longer).
 He is the only driver in history to win the Indy 500 and Formula One World Championship in the same year.
 Clark actually chose to skip Monaco to compete at Indy.

 ABC Sports covered the race for the first time on Wide World of Sports.
 Charlie Brockman anchored the broadcast along with Rodger Ward.